irwandihipiny/mine/README.md

 My research interests are (but not limited to) Computer vision, Pattern recognition, UI/UX and Animal re-ID.
 I also <a href="https://github.com/irwandihipiny/mine/wiki/doodles">doodles</a>.

-> Interested in pursuing an Msc or a PhD?
-Drop me an email at mhihipni at unimas dot my
+> Interested in pursuing an MSc or a PhD?
+Drop me an email at irwandi at icats dot edu dot my

 ***